akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 In the PIM, you can easily see all its connections to third-parties, such as ERPs, DAMs, ecommerce platforms, syndication tools,...

-To do so, click on the `System` menu and then, on the `Connections` submenu.
+To do so, click on the `Connect` menu and then, on the `Connection settings` submenu.
 The following screen should be displayed.

 ![Connections overview](../img/connections-overview.png)